-Some of the most misunderstood and often confused options on the flooring market are laminate and vinyl.
-Learn the difference between vinyl and laminate, the pros and cons of each and how to make the best decision for your home with Laminate vs Vinyl Flooring.
+Learn the difference between vinyl and laminate flooring, the pros and cons of each and how to make the best decision for your home with our Laminate vs Vinyl Flooring showdown.

-It’s true, if you’re not in the flooring industry or really up-to-date on house and home projects, you probably wouldn’t be able to pick our laminate or vinyl in a flooring line up.
-I mean tile, wood, even cork…they’re easy to pick out in a crowd, but these new wood-look next gen flooring options are trickier and, often, misunderstood.
+It’s true, if you’re not in the flooring industry or really up to date on house and home projects, you probably wouldn’t be able to pick out laminate or vinyl flooring out of a line-up.
+I mean tile, wood, even cork…is easy to pick out in a crowd, but these new wood-look next-gen flooring options are trickier and often misunderstood.

-Laminate has started to get a name for itself, but poor vinyl is the misunderstood red headed step child that has is secretly bright, brawny and beautiful.
+Laminate flooring has started to get a name for itself, but poor vinyl is the misunderstood red-headed stepchild that is secretly bright, brawny and beautiful.
 Okay, so if they both look like wood and aren’t wood, then what is the actual difference between vinyl and laminate flooring?